Access to education

 Following the 2015 reform, the Asylum Act foresees a free intensive preparatory course for asylum-seeking children in view of easing their access to education before the enrolment at the national education system.[10]
 The training course is organised by the Ministry of National Education and Scientific Research, in collaboration with IGI-DAI.
 Children should be enrolled at the preparatory course within 3 months from the date their asylum application was made.
 At the same time, the child may be enrolled as an observer in the relevant year of study.

-At the end of the preparatory course, an Evaluation Commission, whose composition and functioning are established by order of the Minister of National Education and Scientific Research assesses the level of knowledge of the Romanian language and establishes the registration of asylum seekers in the corresponding year of study.
+At the end of the preparatory course, an Evaluation Commission, whose composition and functioning are established by order of the Minister of National Education and Scientific Research assesses the level of knowledge of the Romanian language and establishes the registration of asylum applicants in the corresponding year of study.

 In 2023, NGOs such as AIDRom[11] and Save the Children[12] have provided, within the regional centres, various education opportunities: Romanian language courses, support in access to the education system, but also access to extra-curricular activities.
-Also, the NGOs provided support to IGI-DAI in the procedure of enrolling minors asylum seekers in the preparatory course, and enrolling in the national education system.
+The NGOs also provided support to IGI-DAI in the procedure of enrolling minor asylum applicants in the preparatory course, and enrolling in the national education system.
 Save the Children highlighted that the Romanian authorities do not offer educational programs specially designed to meet the needs of this category of children.
-NGOs facilitate as much as possible the relationship with the schools/teaching staff/parents, offer additional support to the minor for school accommodation and language learning, subject recovery, etc. Within the project “Information, counselling and complex assistance for asylum seekers from the regional centres of the General Inspectorate for Immigration – OUTPUT 3, financed by UNHCR, there was also the activity of granting at least 48 educational packages for minors enrolled in preschool and school education.
+NGOs facilitate as much as possible the relationship with the schools/teaching staff/parents, offer additional support to the minor for school accommodation and language learning, subject recovery, etc. Within the project “Information, counselling and complex assistance for asylum applicants from the regional centres of the General Inspectorate for Immigration – OUTPUT 3, financed by UNHCR, there was also the activity of granting at least 48 educational packages for minors enrolled in preschool and school education.
 Unfortunately, the number of minors enrolled in the school for the 1-year intensive Romanian language course was very small.
 AIDRom managed to award only 7 packages (5 in the regional centre from Bucharest and 2 in the regional centre from Maramureș- Şomcuta Mare).

-In 2024, minor asylum seekers were enrolled in schools and high schools near the Regional Centres, facilitating their integration into the education system.
+In 2024, minor asylum applicants were enrolled in schools and high schools near the Regional Centres, facilitating their integration into the education system.
 Initially, they attend classes as audience, meaning they participate in lessons without receiving grades.
 This process, supported by NGOs such as the Romanian National Council for Refugees (CNRR), Save the Children, and the ICAR Foundation, along with IGI staff, helps minors familiarize themselves with the Romanian language and the subjects taught in school.
 An identified problem is the limited places in public kindergartens and schools.
-The law stipulates that minor asylum seekers must enrol in the preparatory course within 3 months of the date of
+The law stipulates that minor asylum applicants must enrol in the preparatory course within 3 months of the date of

 At the end of the academic year, these children undergo an assessment to evaluate their knowledge.
 Based on the results, their appropriate education level is determined, and they are placed in a corresponding class for the following school year.[17]